AaltoSciComp/scicomp-docs/scicomp/ssh.rst

 This walk-through presumes that the user

-- is working on a Linux machine or Mac
+- is working on a Linux machine, a Mac or a recent Windows machine.
 - has ``OpenSSH`` installed: ``ssh -V`` in the terminal to check
 - has an account on the server of interest
 - is connected to the Aalto network